I’ve been doing affiliate marketing on the side for 5 or 6 years now.

 They likely made $6 to $8.

 But, why?
 Why did they make money?

 See, you activated their trap card, you fool.
 Wait, no, my bad.
 I mean, you clicked their affiliate link.
+And that blog has a deal with the popular, trustworthy, shopping website.
+The deal is… the blog/site gets paid for every buying referral they bring.
 So, they referred you over to the printer-selling-website and made commission off your unhealthy, printer fetish.

 That’s what Affiliate Marketing is.

 You’re the middle man.
 It’s you referring a buyer to a seller and getting commission, online.
 How exactly?
 You get affiliated with a company through their affiliate program.
 You grab your affiliate link.
 You give that link to the right audience.
 They click and possibly buy.

 And you earn a commission if they buy.